vegaprotocol/documentation/docs/api/websocket.md

 }
 ```

 All enum values are sent as their integer values and not their string representation.
-This is to reduce the amount of data in each packet and to help the performance.
+This is to reduce the amount of data in each packet and for speedy performance.

-## Snapshot Data
+## Snapshot data

-Some of the Websocket endpoints will send a snapshot of the current state of data when a connection is first made.
-This allows for an application to build an initial state creating context for subsequent updates.
+Some of the websocket endpoints will send a snapshot of the current state of data when a connection is first made.
+This allows for an application to build an initial state, creating context for subsequent updates.
 The snapshot data will be sent in batches after which subsequent messages will only be updates to the snapshot state.

-As an example, when streaming orders the current state of the orderbook will be sent first
+As an example, when streaming orders the current state of the order book will be sent first:

 ```json
 {